openkruise/openkruise.io/versioned_docs/version-v1.0/best-practices/acronjob+broadcastjob.md

                 image: minchou/cleaner:v1
                 imagePullPolicy: IfNotPresent
                 env:
-                # crictl use this env to find conatiner runtime socket.
+                # crictl use this env to find container runtime socket.
                 # this value should consistent with the path of mounted
                 # container runtime socket file.
                 - name: CONTAINER_RUNTIME_ENDPOINT